The Trinnacle Trail Cover Photo

 While The Trinnacle trail isn’t too popular (yet), other walks in the area attract the crowds.
 The Dovestone Reservoir walk, for example, is relatively flat and accessible, so it’s a favoured spot amongst locals.

-Sunset is also an excellent time to schedule your walk around.
+Sunset is an excellent time to schedule your walk around.
 You only have to look at our photos to see that visiting The Trinnacle during sunset is pretty damn magical.

 Woman hiking The Trinnacle Trail at sunset